|

 If you missed the 1st devotional in this series, click here to go to “Lessons from the Christmas Inn Keeper.

-I hope you enjoyed today’s devotional!
 I look forward to the next few weeks as we look at some of the different perspectives of Christmas.
+I would love to see the stars in your Christmas decor.
+Let them help us to remember the lessons from the Christmas star!

 Similar Posts